jina-ai/jina/README.md

 To use a Flow, use `with` context manager to open it, like opening a file in Python. `output_fn` is the callback function invoked once a batch is done.
 In the example above, our Flow simply passes the message then prints the result.
 The whole data stream is async and efficient.

+### Add Logic to a Flow

-To add a logic to the Pod, one can use `uses` keyword to attach Pod with an [Executor](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#executors). `uses` accepts multiple types of values including: class name, Docker image, (inline) YAML, built-in shortcut.
+To add a logic to the Flow, one can use `uses` keyword to attach Pod with an [Executor](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#executors). `uses` accepts multiple types of values including: class name, Docker image, (inline) YAML, built-in shortcut.

 ```python